sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/parameters.rst

 For example:

-- First, we will add a column component and divide it into two columns.
+- First, we will add a column component and then divide it into two columns.

 - Then, let's add select boxes example in the first column by adding select boxes component.
-In this component in the Data tab, adds all possible values you want to add.
+In this component in the Data tab, add all possible values you want to add.

    .. figure:: ../../../_assets/web-app/add-stage-parameters-selectboxes.PNG
       :alt: web-app